- July 3-9, 2018 is the time reserved for first-year students to use Quest to request elective courses.

 Your complete degree requirements are described in the undergraduate calendar.
 In case of a disagreement over academic advice, that calendar page is the final authority.
 Bookmark it.
 Read it thoroughly.

-The courses required for a Bachelor of Knowledge Integration (BKI) fall into 3 categories: Core, Breadth, and Elective.
+The courses required for a Bachelor of Knowledge Integration (BKI) fall within 3 categories: Core, Breadth, and Elective.

 1. Core courses